ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 <!-- Run time: 30-40 min -->

 As some of the inference methods require sequence alignments rather than variant data in VCF format as input, we still need to prepare sequence alignments from the simulated genomic data.
-This can be done with the Python3 script `make_alignments_from_vcf.py`, which extracts all variants from a VCF file for a set of regions evenly sampled across the chromosome and adds randomly selected nucleotides for all invariant sites.
+This can be done with the Python script `make_alignments_from_vcf.py`, which extracts all variants from a VCF file for a set of regions evenly sampled across the chromosome and adds randomly selected nucleotides for all invariant sites.
 The script assumes that all variants are phased and thus writes two sequences per sample to each alignment.

 * Download the script `make_alignments_from_vcf.py`: